-Gov. Ron DeSantis has been traveling around the country so far this year amid his ascent to presidential contender status.
+Gov. Ron DeSantis has been traveling around the country this year as a Republican presidential contender.

-His trips include accepting awards, going on his nation-hopping book tour for his latest book, “The Courage to Be Free: Florida's Blueprint for America's Revival,” and giving speeches to boost his name ID as someone likely to run for leader of the free world.
+His trips have included accepting awards, going on his nation-hopping book tour for his latest book, “The Courage to Be Free: Florida's Blueprint for America's Revival,” and now giving speeches (and raising money) to boost his chances as someone running for leader of the free world.

-Now that he's made his presidential aspirations official, the governor has commenced a series of out-of-state trips, including Iowa and early primary states – and we're keeping track of where he travels.
+After making his presidential aspirations official, the governor commenced a series of out-of-state trips, including Iowa, New Hampshire and early primary states – and we're keeping track of where he goes.

 So far this year, DeSantis has visited:

 - New York City